 Prices

-Admission into this museum is free for all visitors.
+Admission to this museum is free for all visitors.
 You can even book free guided tours for up to ten people.

 Accessibility

-This museum is wheelchair friendly, ensure fun for all.
-There is also many carparks nearby, the closest being the VISUAL Carlow Carpark and the Carlow Shopping Centre Carpark.
+This museum is wheelchair-friendly, ensuring fun for all.
+Many car parks are nearby, the closest being the VISUAL Carlow Carpark and the Carlow Shopping Centre Carpark.

 Brownshill Dolmen

-Brownshill Dolmen is an amazing monument located near Carlow Town.
-This monument is a granite capstone which weighs over 100 tonnes, making it the largest monument of its kind in Europe, dating back to pre-historic times.
-It is signposted, and you will find it on the Hacketstown Road.
+Brownshill Dolmen is a fantastic monument located near Carlow Town.
+It is a granite capstone that weighs over 100 tonnes, making it the largest monument of its kind in Europe.
+The monument dates back to prehistoric times.
+It is signposted and on the Hacketstown Road.

-This is one monument which anyone, who enjoys the outdoors and history, should add to their list of things to see!
+This is one monument that anyone who enjoys the outdoors and history should add to their list of things to see!
 This tomb was built between 4000 and 3000 BC.
-The chamber consists of two portal stones, which support the capstones, a large door stone and side stones.
-There are two overlapping capstones: one is 4 metres long, the second is 3 metres long.
+The chamber consists of two portal stones supporting the capstones, a large door stone, and side stones.
+There are two overlapping capstones: one is 4 metres long, and the second is 3 metres long.

-Fun Fact: It is said that this chamber was used as a dwelling for a family in the 1840’s.
+Fun Fact: This chamber was reportedly used as a dwelling for a family in the 1840s.

 Black Castle

-You will find the historic and beautiful Black Castle in the village of Leighlinbridge.
-You can access this historic monument from the River Towpath.
+The historic and beautiful Black Castle is in the village of Leighlinbridge, accessible from the River Towpath.

 History

-Black Castle was built in 1181 for the Normans by John de Clahull, under Hugh de Lacy, the first Earl of Ulster.
-In the 1270s the Carmelites came to Ireland.
+Black Castle was built in 1181 for the Normans by John de Clahull under Hugh de Lacy, the first Earl of Ulster.
+In the 1270s, the Carmelites came to Ireland.
 They built and established their first friary in Leighlinbridge, near the castle.
-Following this, in 1543 the friary was suppressed, and was later converted into a fort with a surrounding wall in 1546 by Edward Bellingham.
-In 1577 the castle was captured by Rory Oge O’More, under the command of George Carew, and he destroyed parts of the town.
-Later, during the O’Neill rebellion in 1590s, the castle was repaired for the monarchy.
-Then, during the 1641 Irish Rebellion the castle was garrisoned by the Catholic confederation.
+Following this, in 1543, the friary was suppressed and was later converted into a fort with a surrounding wall in 1546 by Edward Bellingham.
+In 1577, the castle was captured by Rory Oge O’More, under the command of George Carew, and he destroyed parts of the town.
+Later, during the O’Neill rebellion in the 1590s, the castle was repaired for the monarchy.
+Then, during the 1641 Irish Rebellion, the Catholic confederation gated the castle.
 The castle was then captured by Col. Hewson in 1649.

 Opening Hours

-You can visit this historic monument anytime, Monday to Sunday, for free.
-However, we would recommend you visit this monument during daylight hours.
+You can visit this historic monument for free anytime, Monday through Sunday.
+However, we recommend visiting during daylight hours.

 Duckett’s Grove | Great Gothic Mansion

 Duckett’s Grove was the home to the Duckett family during the 18th, 19th and early 20th century.
-The building was at the centre of a 12,000 acre estate, and this area dominated the Carlow landscape for these centuries.
-The Duckett Grove Walled Gardens surround the ruins of this great house with varieties of: roses, peonies, and more flowers and shrubs.
-The lower walled garden contains a variety of fruits, shrubs, and perennials.
-The restoration of the old paths and sunken bridge, and the planting of more trees and shrubs, have created a gorgeous garden.
+The building was at the centre of a 12,000-acre estate, and this area dominated the Carlow landscape for centuries.
+The Duckett Grove Walled Gardens surround the ruins of this great house with varieties of roses, peonies, and more flowers and shrubs.
+The lower-walled garden contains a variety of fruits, shrubs, and perennials.
+Restoring the old paths and sunken bridge and planting more trees and shrubs have created a gorgeous garden.

-The estate was designed in the Gothic revival style by Thomas A Cobden for John Davidson Duckett in the 1820s.
-The great mansion features many towers and turrets of different shapes.
-One tall octagonal turret rises from the building which is decorated with oriels and niches containing statues.
+The estate was designed in the Gothic revival style by Thomas A. Cobden in the 1820s for John Davidson Duckett.
+The grand mansion features many towers and turrets of different shapes.
+One tall octagonal turret rises from the building, decorated with oriels and niches containing statues.

-You will find this historic mansion in the town of Rainstown between Carlow and Tullow.
-This is definitely a destination you should visit when exploring County Carlow.
+This historic mansion is located in Rainstown, between Carlow and Tullow.
+It is a destination worth visiting when exploring County Carlow.

 Opening Hours